SkylineCommunications/Skyline.DataMiner.Utilities.PerformanceAnalyzer/manifest/readme.md

 #### Overview

-[Performance Analyzer NuGet](https://www.nuget.org/packages/Skyline.DataMiner.Utils.PerformanceAnalyzer) allows us to gather the performance metrics for our solution, but collecting the data is only piece of the puzzle.
-If we want the collected metrics to bring value, we need to be able to interpret them and use them for decision-making.
-As humans, we often struggle to comprehend numbers, particularly when they are extremely large or, as is often the case with **performance metrics**, very small.
-This makes it essential to provide a more **intuitive way to interpret the data**, such as **visualization**.
-Performance Analyzer provides a **LCA that visualizes the metrics out of the box**, along with a **collection of GQIs that allow for custom visualizations**, tailored to the specific requirements of a project.
+The [Performance Analyzer NuGet](https://www.nuget.org/packages/Skyline.DataMiner.Utils.PerformanceAnalyzer) allows you to gather the performance metrics for a solution you have implemented, but collecting the data is only one piece of the puzzle.
+For the collected metrics to bring value, you need to be able to interpret them and use them easily for decision-making.
+As humans, we often struggle to comprehend numbers, particularly when they are extremely large or, as is often the case with performance metrics, very small.
+This makes it essential to provide a more **intuitive way to interpret the data**.
+This Performance Analyzer package helps you with this by providing a **low-code app that visualizes the metrics out of the box** along with a **collection of GQI queries that allow for custom visualizations**, tailored to the specific requirements of a project.

 ![Performance Analyzer LCA](./Images/lca_timeline.png)